tommysam/swift-ProtocolDelegate-lab-swift-intro-000/README.md

 So now that we created this protocol, lets have someone adopt and conform to it.

-**(4)** In the `ShoppingViewController.swift` file, scroll down to the bottom and create an extension on the `ShoppingViewController` where within the extension you're adopting the `EmojiCreationDelegate`.
+**(4)** In the `ShoppingListViewController.swift` file, scroll down to the bottom and create an extension on the `ShoppingViewController` where within the extension you're adopting the `EmojiCreationDelegate`.
 Very similar to how it's being done with the Data Source and Delegate protocols above it for the Table View.

-**(5)** Conform to this protocol within your newly made extension by implementing the `emojiGroupCreated(_:)` method that's part of this protocol.
+**(5)** Conform to this protocol within your newly made extension by implementing the `emojiGroupCreated(emojiGroup:)` method that's part of this protocol.

 Before you start writing code, take a look near the top of this file.
 This Table View will display the emoji's from our array called `emojis`.